Grand Rapids, OH Demographics

 A map of Grand Rapids's Population by Race

-Of the 1,265 places in Ohio, Grand Rapids is the 697th most populous.
+Grand Rapids is ranked the 739th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Grand Rapids was ranked the 697th most populous place in the 2020 Census.

 Grand Rapids's White Population